SwissDataScienceCenter/renku/docs/docs/10-users/50-code/guides/10-add-code-repository-to-project.md

     Once you have connected your accounts, your access to the code repository in RenkuLab will match your access level on GitHub/GitLab:

-    - If you are able to write to the repository (push and pull rights) you will see a green status.
+    - If you are able to write to the repository (push and pull rights) you will see a <Highlight color="#059b11ff">green</Highlight> status.
-    - If you can only see the code repository, you will only be able to pull or clone from the code repository (status in yellow).
+    - If you can only see the code repository, you will only be able to pull or clone from the code repository (status in <Highlight color="#f1fb36ff">yellow</Highlight>).
-    - If you cannot access a given repository at all, your status will be in red.
+    - If you cannot access a given repository at all, your status will be in <Highlight color="#ff3838ff">red</Highlight>.

     :::